 What surprised you the most about veterinary school?

 I knew veterinary school would be hard, but no one can prepare you for exactly how much work and stress you take on simply by being a student.
-There is such a large amount of material to go over, but I also had a desire to pursue my interests in the form of clubs and associations.
+There is such a large amount of material to go over, but I also had a desire to pursue my interests in clubs and associations.

 What was it like finding a job in your chosen career field?
 What were your options and why did you decide what you did?